eqimd/transbyte/README.md

 Usage: transbyte [OPTIONS] files...

 Options:
   --start-class TEXT      Class name where to find start method --method TEXT           Name of the method to start translation with.
-If class
+If
-                      has only one method, this method will be taken --array-sizes INT   Array sizes for input method, separated by ',' -o, --output TEXT   Filename for output
+                          class has only one method, this method will be taken --array-sizes INT       Array sizes for input method, separated by ',' -o, --output TEXT       Filename for output
+  -f, --format [aag|cnf]
   -d, --debug             Turn on debug info
   -h, --help              Show this message and exit

 Arguments:
   files  All classes for the translator.
 You can also pass .java files, and